frePPLe/frepple/doc/developer-guide/user-interface/creating-a-custom-theme.rst

 Creating an custom theme
 ========================

-The user interface is styled using bootstrap.
-All variables documented at http://getbootstrap.com/customize/ are available to you to design your look and feel.
+The user interface is styled using bootstrap v3.
+All variables documented at https://getbootstrap.com/docs/3.4/customize/ are available to you to design your look and feel.

 Proceed with the following steps to compile a custom theme: